To Get Down

 "To Get Down" is a song performed by Timo Maas from his album Loud. featuring the vocals of Phil Barnes.
 It became a hit in the United Kingdom, peaking at No. 14 on the UK Singles Chart and topping the UK Dance and Indie charts.
 It also reached No. 4 on the US Billboard Hot Dance Club Play chart.
-The song is featured in the 2003 film The Italian Job and the 2002 video game FIFA Football 2003; the latter being remixed by Fatboy Slim.
+The song is featured in the 2003 film The Italian Job, the 2003 video game Music 3000 and a remix by Fatboy Slim appears in the 2002 video game FIFA Football 2003.